Woutman/querypdf/README.md

 ## Introduction

-**QueryPDF** is an advanced RAG-powered chatbot that allows users to query PDF documents using OpenAI's GPT models and Google's Gemini models.
-By leveraging a robust pipeline that includes document ingestion, data extraction, vector storage, auto-merging retrieval, and reranking, QueryPDF provides highly relevant and contextual responses based on uploaded PDFs.
+**QueryPDF** is a RAG-powered chatbot that allows users to query PDF documents using OpenAI's GPT models and Google's Gemini models.
+By leveraging a pipeline that includes document ingestion, data extraction, vector storage, auto-merging retrieval, and reranking, QueryPDF provides relevant and contextual responses based on uploaded PDFs.
 The chatbot is optimized for handling conversations, ensuring continuity and context-aware interactions.

 Key technologies used in QueryPDF:
 - Streamlit for an intuitive web interface.